 Brown Felicetta provided Ventana with beautiful wenge and teak offcuts that are now making their way into our surfboards.

-O'Neill Wetsuits are as good as it gets.
+O'Neill Wetsuits are as good as they get.
 This Santa Cruz company invented the surfing wetsuit and has been keeping us warm, comfortable and protected for decades.

 Knotty Hole Woodworks has been creating custom cabinetry in Northern California for 35 years.
 They have an extremely streamlined process to ensure quality from start to finish.
 Knotty Hole understands the importance of conserving what we have.
 In keeping with this mentality, they work to minimize waste in their shop and only use FSC certified woods.
 Their shop uses modern and sophisticated machinery which ensures precision cuts and minimal waste.
 The waste they do generate is recycled whenever possible.

 Ventana is helping Knotty Hole Woodworks upcycle some of their offcut woods but utilizing them in the creation of new surfboards, handplanes and surf supplies.
 We're proud to partner with outstanding companies that share our values like Knotty Hole .

 Handcrafted here in Northern California, each Potaito Board is constructed with three layers of upcycled, fine exotic hardwoods.
 A custom cross-grained core adds the strength longboards need for day-to-day use while creating beautiful detail that runs the width of their designs.
 Their complete decks come equipped with top quality, USA made, wheels and bearings from Seismic Skate Systems and trucks from Randal Truck Co.
 Whether you’re in the market for a small ripper, a laid back cruiser or just a beautiful piece of woodwork check out their store to find your next epic ride when you're out of the water.